 k.
 Utilize the Services to distribute, advertise or promote software or services that have the primary purpose of encouraging or facilitating unsolicited commercial e-mail or Spam;

 l.
-Utilize the Services to solicit or collect, or distribute, advertise or promote, e-mail address lists for the purpose of encouraging or facilitating unsolicited commercial e-mail or Spam;
+Utilize the Services to solicit or collect, or distribute, advertise or promote, e-mail address lists to encourage or facilitate unsolicited commercial e-mail or Spam;

 n.
 Utilize the Services in any other manner to interrupt or interfere with the Internet usage of other persons.

 a.
 Disclaimer.
-Company expressly disclaims any obligation to monitor its Clients and other Users with respect to violations of this AUP.
-Company has no liability or responsibility for the actions of any of its Clients or other Users or any content any User may post on any Web site.
+The company expressly disclaims any obligation to monitor its Clients and other Users concerning violations of this AUP.
+The company has no liability or responsibility for the actions of any of its Clients or other Users or any content any User may post on any Web site.

 c.
 Reporting Copyright Violations.
-Company complies with the Digital Millennium Copyright Act (“DMCA”).
-Company encourages Users to report an alleged copyright infringement involving a user by sending a notice that complies with the DMCA which information is located under the Legal section of this website.
+The company complies with the Digital Millennium Copyright Act (“DMCA”).
+The company encourages Users to report an alleged copyright infringement involving a user by sending a notice that complies with the DMCA, which is located under the Legal section of this website.

 d.
 Remedies.
-If Company learns of a violation of this AUP, Company will respond to the applicable Client and may, in Company’s sole discretion, take any of the following actions, in accordance with the severity and duration of the violation:
+If Company learns of a violation of this AUP, Company will respond to the applicable Client.
+It may, in Company’s sole discretion, take any of the following actions in accordance with the severity and duration of the violation:

 Warning the Client;